 A referendum on Chapel-en-le-Frith neighbourhood plan was held on 16th July 2015.
 The Plan received a majority 'yes' vote; 96% of people voting 'yes' on a turn-out of 32%.
 As a result of this, High Peak Borough Council and the Peak District National Park Authority have now 'made' Chapel-en-le-Frith neighbourhood plan part of the development plan for Chapel-en-le-Frith neighbourhood area.
 More information is in the Chapel Decision Statement (152KB)

 A referendum on Bradwell Neighbourhood Plan was held on Thursday 22nd October 2015.
 Of those eligible to vote, 260 voted 'yes' and 46 voted 'no'.
 Therefore 85% voted 'yes' and 15% voted 'no'.
 The turnout was 26.8%.
 The requirement is that the plan must be 'made' (adopted) if more than half of those voting in a referendum vote in favour of the plan being used to help decide planning applications in the Neighbourhood Plan area.
 The majority 'yes' vote was 85% so the Peak District National Park Authority has 'made' the Bradwell Neighbourhood Plan part of the development plan for Bradwell neighbourhood area.
 More information is in the Bradwell Decision Statement (162KB)

-The plan has been approved for Regulation 16 consultation and examination.
+The neighbourhood plan and supporting documents have been approved by Kirklees Metropolitan Borough Council and the National Park Authority for Regulation 16 consultation and examination.